paveldrobny/UE5_LightDetection/README.md

 # UE5_LightDetection

-## Determines whether the character is under direct sunlight or in shadow.
+## Simple determines whether the character is under direct sunlight or in shadow.
 ### Perfect for stealth games (Like Styx, Thief) with a visibility indicator

 ### Developed with Unreal Engine 5